folz/hydra-ts/README.md

 environment.

 These things have caused unexpected behavior for me when I used hydra-synth outside of hydra-the-editor, or in multiple places on the same page where I wanted each place to be self-contained from the others.
-While the hydra community has shared workarounds to many of these behaviors, I wanted to create a fork which directly fixed root causes so that workarounds are no longer needed.
+Although the hydra community has found workarounds to many of these behaviors, I wanted to create a fork which directly fixes root causes so that workarounds are no longer needed.

 To address these, hydra-ts has rewritten internals to avoid globals and mutable state, removed non-shader-compilation